Commuter Student Resources

 - Chick-fil-A and Tossed (salads and pizza) are located next to the Centennial Library.

-- Rinnova is a coffee shop located right outside Stinger's on the lower level of the Stevens Student Center (SSC).
+- Rinnova is a coffee shop located on the lower level of the Stevens Student Center (SSC).

 A commuter lounge is located in the Apple Technology Resource Center (APP).
 Located in the open area on the very south end of the building, the lounge has a microwave, vending machines, and seating for commuter students.
 There is no refrigerator.
 Other popular places to study are the Centennial Library, Center for Biblical and Theological Studies (BTS) atrium, and Stevens Student Center (SSC) upper level.
 Find building hours.

 Undergraduate commuters should attend chapel daily.
 Graduate and high school students are encouraged, but not required, to attend chapel.
 Chapel is held daily in the Jeremiah Chapel in the Dixon Ministry Center.
-If you do not have a class before noon, you are not required to go to chapel that day.
+If you do not have a class before noon, you are not required to go to chapel that day (but be sure to update this information in the chapel record system).
 You can find chapel guidelines in the student handbook.
-For 2020-21, commuter students are asked to attend chapel in person just one day a week due to COVID-19 restrictions.

 Intramural Sports, D-groups, and Student Organizations